thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 ---
-title: [About Embrace in ThoughtSpot Cloud]
+title: [About connections in ThoughtSpot Cloud]
 last_updated: 1/25/2021
 summary: "Using Embrace, you can perform live queries on external databases."
 sidebar: mydoc_sidebar